-It was during the Covid lockdown of 2020, while taking an online cooking class, that my husband and I first met Julie Marr and Francesco Creanza of the cooking school Everyone at the Table.
-We were immediately captivated by their passion for Apulian food and culture and promised each other that as soon the world opened up we would travel to Puglia to experience Southern Italy through their eyes.
+It was during the COVID lockdown of 2020, while taking an online cooking class, that my husband and I first met Julie Marr and Francesco Creanza of the cooking school Everyone at the Table.
+We were immediately captivated by their passion for Apulian food and culture and promised each other that as soon the world opened up, we would travel to Puglia to experience southern Italy through their eyes.
 Time spent on Instagram scrolling through Julie’s random bits of beauty cemented our resolve, and that initial trip led to another—and then one more—and time spent around a table blossomed into a friendship for a lifetime.

 Julie’s cooking journey began later in life.
 It was while working as the projectionist at Vancouver’s Ridge Theatre that she first started exploring cooking.
-Initially she cooked for family and friends exclusively but then began to explore her interest further, training at Dubrulle Culinary Institute and then eventually working at Lumière, a bygone Vancouver culinary treasure.
+Initially she cooked for family and friends exclusively, but she then began to explore her interest further, training at Dubrulle Culinary Institute and then eventually working at Lumière, a bygone Vancouver culinary treasure.

-At their cooking studio in Francesco’s home town of Altamura , white chefs’ jackets are replaced with beautiful linen aprons for all.
+At their cooking studio in Francesco’s home town of Altamura, white chef’s jackets are replaced with beautiful linen aprons for all.
 It’s an inclusive way of cooking that celebrates Italy’s history via recipes passed down orally from grandmothers to daughters and sons.
-This year, to mark the venture’s 10th anniversary, the pair have published their first cookbook, Everyone at the Table: Recipes from a Workshop Kitchen in Puglia.
+This year, to mark the venture’s 10th anniversary, the pair have published their first cookbook, Everyone at the Table: Recipes From a Workshop Kitchen in Puglia.
 This collection of recipes and tales is produced in Italy, beautifully stitched and bound in linen, and each edition of the first run is numbered and signed.

-Julie Marr and Francesco Creanza offer a variety of multi-day workshops including Preserving Puglia, Cooking Puglia, and Exploring Puglia.
-These workshops offer participants the opportunity to immerse themselves in Puglian life, meeting local chefs, bakers, artisans, and farmers, all of whom are working diligently to safeguard long held traditions of the region.
+Julie Marr and Francesco Creanza offer a variety of multiday workshops including Preserving Puglia, Cooking Puglia, and Exploring Puglia.
+These workshops offer participants the opportunity to immerse themselves in Puglian life, meeting local chefs, bakers, artisans, and farmers, all of whom are working diligently to safeguard long-held traditions of the region.

 In the streets of Altamura, just outside the Everyone at the Table studio, local men sort through freshly picked tomatoes to sell at markets or via the little piaggio ape trucks that drive around selling to various streets in town.